Mike Pence Urges Google To End Project Dragonfly

 “Google should immediately end development of the Dragonfly app that will strengthen the Communist Party’s censorship and compromise the privacy of Chinese customers.”

-Vice President Mike Pence’s comments come amid a rapidly-escalating trade U.S.-China trade war, which seems to have transcended economy and trade, metamorphosing into a cold war of sorts, according to Asia Times, reminiscent of 20 century geopolitical tensions between powers in the Western Block, and powers in the Eastern Block.
+Pence’s comments come amid a rapidly escalating U.S.-China trade war, which seems to have transcended economy and trade, metamorphosing into a cold war of sorts, according to Asia Times, reminiscent of 20th-century geopolitical tensions between powers in the Western Block and powers in the Eastern Block.

-Before singling out Google, Pence pointed out that some U.S. companies “think twice” before diving into the Chinese market, since the Chinese request they turn over their intellectual property, while others unhesitantly abett the communist governments oppression.
+Before singling out Google, Pence pointed out that some U.S. companies “think twice” before diving into the Chinese market, since the Chinese request they turn over their intellectual property, while others unhesitantly abet the communist government’s oppression.

 “More business leaders are thinking beyond the next quarter, and thinking twice before diving into the Chinese market if it means turning over their intellectual property or abetting Beijing’s oppression.
 But more must follow suit,” Pence said.